domainelibre/YunohostDockerImage/README.md

 ## YunoHost Docker image

-This repository contains tools to build a YunoHost 2/3+ container using Docker.
+This repository contains tools to build and run a YunoHost 2/3+ container using Docker.
 Image for amd64, i386 and armv7/armhf (ex : run for PC or run for RaspberryPi 2, not for RaspberryPi A/B).

+With this image, you can use YunoHost like a true phyiscal instance server with more flexibility for system management (quick install, multiple instances on the same server, can tag/backup/restore state with docker tools ...).

 ### Pre-requirements

 **The linux docker host must run systemd.**

-**Tested on Docker 17.05**

 ### Docker images